 A Walking Tour of Hiroshima and Miyajima

-Jasmine, our guide, meets us at the Crown Plaza where we are staying.
+Jasmine, our guide, meets us at the Crown Plaza, where we are staying.
 In Japan, public transportation is easily accessible; busses, streetcars, and trains.
-If that doesn’t get you where you are going, people walk or ride bikes.
+People walk or ride bikes if that doesn’t get them where you are going.

-There are cars, taxis, and Ubers, but driving is not convenient.
+There are cars, taxis, and Ubers, but driving is inconvenient.
 It is expensive for gas (petrol), and parking is hard to come by.
-So begins our 24 hours in Hiroshima and Miyajima.
+So begins the tour of Hiroshima and Miyajima in 24 hours.

 We booked all our guides in Japan with Tours by Locals as we find their guides to be reliable and very knowledgeable.